elementalcollision/vast-db-mcp/README.md

 *   `X-Vast-Access-Key`: Your VAST DB access key.
 *   `X-Vast-Secret-Key`: Your VAST DB secret key.
 Failure to provide these headers, or providing invalid credentials, will result in an `UNAUTHENTICATED` (401) error response.

+**Rate Limiting:** All resource and tool handlers are rate-limited based on the client IP address.
+The default limit is configurable via the `MCP_DEFAULT_RATE_LIMIT` environment variable (e.g., "10/minute", see `.env.example`).
+Exceeding the limit will result in a `429 Too Many Requests` error.

 *   **Resource: Database Schema**
     *   **URI:** `vast://schemas`